 1. Get Your Iron and Blood Levels Tested

-If you are not menstruating or regularly donating blood, you may want to consider minimizing dietary iron by limiting red and processed meats.
-If your iron levels are too high, or you suffer from hemochromatosis, then you will definitely want to limit meat intake.
+If you are not menstruating or regularly donating blood, you may want to consider minimizing heme iron by limiting red and processed meats.
+If your iron levels are too high, or you suffer from hemochromatosis, then you will definitely want to limit all meat intake.

 Studies have not yet been done to see if the carnivores among us, or those who love meat with every meal, can be protected by donating blood to lower their iron levels.
-Work with you doctor to determine what the right amount of meat is right for you based on your own individual iron levels.
+Work with you doctor to determine what the right amount of meat is right for you to optimize dietary iron.